edubadges/edubadges-server/README.md

 * Navigate to http://localhost:8000/accounts/login
 * login, verify an email address

-A browseable API is available at `/v1` and API documentation at `/docs`
+A browseable API is available at `/v1` and additional API documentation at `/docs`

 ### Additional configuration options
 Set these values in your settings_local.py file to configure the application to your specific needs.
 Required options are listed in bold.